extism/rust-pdk/README.md

 ### Json

-We provide a Json type that allows you to pass structs that implement serde::Deserialize as paramters and serde::Serialize as returns:
+We provide a [Json](https://docs.rs/extism-pdk/latest/extism_pdk/struct.Json.html) type that allows you to pass structs that implement serde::Deserialize as parameters and serde::Serialize as returns:

 ```rust